 What goes on during the Sunday service?

 Our services vary from week to week, depending on whether it is led by our minister, a lay leader, or a guest speaker.
 However, a generalized outline is as follows.
-There is a welcoming greeting by a lay leader, then music, possibly followed by a reading.
-The children circulate through the congregation to collect offerings for the Community Food Bank, the Coalition Against Rape and Abuse, and the animal shelter, usually followed by a children's story or dialogue.
+There is a welcoming greeting by the minister or a lay leader, then music and lighting of the chalice, possibly followed by a reading.
+The children circulate through the congregation to collect offerings for the Community Food Bank, the Coalition Against Rape and Abuse, and local animal shelters.
 The children depart to go to their education classes, and the congregation may sing a hymn with the choir, or the choir may sing alone.
-One of our occasional, and treasured, parts of the service is the sharing of Joys and Sorrows, where members of the congregation may share what's going on in their lives.
-There is an offering ("pass the plate"), and then the main topic or sermon.
+One of the treasured parts of our service is the sharing of Joys and Sorrows, where members of the congregation may choose to drop a pebble into a vessel of water to offer a joy or sorrow from their life.
+There is an offering (“pass the plate”), and then the main topic or sermon.
 The service concludes with more singing and music, and in the case of a guest speaker, there may be time reserved for questions and answers.
 Finally, there is time for socializing, coffee, and committee meetings.